Actions for Ammonite Snail

 The current population estimate for Ammonite Snails is around 200 individuals.
 Its geographic range is very restricted and precarious, and it has only been identified at six discrete sites in the Greater Hobart region.
 Ammonite Snails are found in forest remnants of the urban and peri-urban environment, which is suffering various impacts such as land use change and subsequent clearing and increased fire frequency.

-The project will deliver critical recovery actions and build upon established partnerships within local government, the Australian Museum.
-NRM South will be guided by local experts and engage with relevant land managers across different tenures to improve stakeholder ability to recognise and protect key habitat.
+The project delivered critical recovery actions and built upon established partnerships within local government, the Australian Museum.
+Guided by local experts and engagement with relevant land managers across different tenures, this project helped to improve stakeholder ability to recognise and protect key habitat.

 Developing Guidelines

-This project will build upon and complement the work of Dr Kevin Bonham, who has described the species’ habitat and range.
+This project built upon and complemented the work of Dr Kevin Bonham, who has done significant work to describe the species’ habitat and range.
 Identification of Ammonite Snails can be difficult as they can be similar in appearance to other native snails that exist within their range.
 It may even be the case that the Ammonite Snail has a broader range than assumed, due to the potential for misidentification.
 It is important, therefore, to accurately define the species.

-A molecular phylogenetic study will be used to confirm species boundaries and to confirm whether current shell identification patterns are accurate.
-This information will be used in the development of an identification guide for landholders as well as a reference library for future genetic studies.
+A molecular phylogenetic study was used to confirm species boundaries and to confirm whether current shell identification patterns are accurate.
+This information was used in the development of an identification guide for landholders as well as a reference library for future genetic studies.

-An environmental DNA (e-DNA) marker will also be developed and tested.
-If effective, this method will allow researchers to take soil samples and test for the presence of Ammonite Snail DNA to quickly and easily confirm whether they are in a selected area.
+An environmental DNA (e-DNA) marker was also developed and tested with the longer term aim of allowing researchers to take soil samples and test for the presence of Ammonite Snail DNA to quickly and easily confirm whether they are in a selected area.

-Using information from on-ground surveys and historical records, species distribution modelling (SDM) will be undertaking using current and future climate scenarios.
+Using information from on-ground surveys and historical records, species distribution modelling (SDM) was carried out using current and future climate scenarios.
 SDM’s are a commonly used to predict how likely it is that a species will be found in an area.
 These models are crucial to support conservation decision making and can even help to identify new populations of species.

 Working With Private Landholders